These pin’s were made for walking.

 Wilson

-So, since I’m going to be alone in the room, I guess I’d best fashion up some company.
-Meet (Castaway inspired) ‘Wilson’, my companion for the week ahead.
+So, since I’m going to be alone in this room, I figured I’d better fashion myself some company.
+Meet (Castaway-inspired) Wilson, my companion for the week ahead.
 Some of you on Facebook might already be acquainted with our little miserable friend.

 “Wilson didn’t like my successful blood scores this morning.
 He’s now stuck within these four walls with me.
 It’s #isolation time!”

-Sadly didn’t start too brightly today.
-As largely fine as the chemotherapy has been, it does kind of leave your internal digestion needing a bit of care.
-So annoyingly there was a bit of quick hop to the loo this morning.
-No big deal but I think it had a bit of a knock on effect on how I felt for the rest of the day.
+Didn’t start too brightly today.
+As fine as the chemotherapy has been, it does leave your internal digestion needing a bit of care.
+So, annoyingly, there was a bit of a quick hop to the loo this morning.
+No big deal – but I think it had a bit of a knock-on effect for how I felt the rest of the day.

-The good news delivered by the good Dr.F was that my Leukocytes had more than halved again on yesterday’s score.
-Normal numbers are between 4-10 in the blood, mine were down to 0.14.
-So the remainder of my previous immune system really is hanging by a thread.
-Blood pressure checked and I’m good for the day. …so I thought.
+The good news came from the good Doctor himself – leukocytes more than halved again on yesterday’s score.
+Normal numbers in the blood are between 4–10.
+Mine were down to 0.14.
+So the remainder of my previous immune system really is now hanging by a thread.

-Very quickly in come the drips and I’m hooked up.
-Little more than ten minutes later I’m feeling cool, comfortable together with a fan in my room to boot too.
+Very quickly, in come the drips and I’m hooked up.
+Ten minutes later, I’m feeling cool and comfortable, with a fan in the room to boot.

-As the evening roles in, still feeling comfortable, I think about making the most of it and getting my head down around 9pm.
-Let’s hope to start a little better tomorrow.
+As evening rolled in, still feeling comfortable, I figured I’d make the most of it and aim for a nice early night.
+Head down around 9pm.
+Let’s hope for a better start tomorrow.

-So another minor hiccup on the road to Getting Rid.
-If it’s not me out gallivanting for a coffee, I’m somehow raising my temperature for something to write about.
-You didn’t want a boring blog now did you.
-You’re welcome. 😉
+Today had another minor hiccup on the road to Getting Rid.
+If it’s not me out gallivanting for a ‘coffee’, I’m raising my temperature just to give you something to read.
+You didn’t want a boring blog now, did you?

 Saturday – Day +04